alerner1/raceyou/README.md

 bootstrapped --> 'runners/show'
-for the race that already existed before, we'll preseed with some finish times by other runners pretend we've finished it too, input our own finish time WAITING ON MERGE 'registrations/edit' now logout, log back in as the person who created that race 'sessions/logout'
+for the race that already existed before, we'll preseed with some finish times by other runners pretend we've finished it too, input our own finish time bootstrapped --> 'registrations/edit' now logout, log back in as the person who created that race 'sessions/logout'
 'sessions/login'
-check out their points and ranking compared to others bootstrapped --> 'races/show' they see oh cool everyone's done with the race let's close it out WAITING ON MERGE 'races/edit' now go back to the rankings, cool our point value has changed, it's all been adjusted a bit bootstrapped --> 'races/show' bootstrapped --> '/rank_categories'
+check out their points and ranking compared to others bootstrapped --> 'races/show' they see oh cool everyone's done with the race let's close it out bootstrapped --> 'races/destroy' ? now go back to the rankings, cool our point value has changed, it's all been adjusted a bit bootstrapped --> 'races/show' bootstrapped --> '/rank_categories'

+DONE --> add friend and edit profile and delete account buttons DONE --> race buttons on race show page
+DONE --> button to create new race... maybe on the top right of the nav bar even?
+DONE --> logout button, also top right or something DONE --> add profile photo attribute to runners
+DONE --> sort runners by name or whatever on the index page DONE --> method to sort runners for rank categories

+fix finish time input form
-add friend and edit profile and delete account buttons race buttons on race show page button to create new race... maybe on the top right of the nav bar even? logout button, also top right or something method to sort runners for rank categories add migration for profile photo something's up with the race types -- need to clarify what they mean and modify new race form accordingly maybe a grid for the friends display on the runner show page
+change profile photo to either url signed up with or default something's up with the race types -- need to clarify what they mean and modify new race form accordingly get the 00 seconds to show properly validations careful seeding sort places by seconds as well as minutes maybe a grid for the friends display on the runner show page add hours to finish time or just input 87 minutes or whatever. maybe fix the "race is now closed" thing but w/e

-careful seeding